 Here’s a great pre-assembled first aid tool kit below:

 Always keep your tools clean, sharp and dry.
 Replace as needed.

 So, those are just the basics for general first aid and emergency medical triage.
 If you happen to be in an environment that may require more extensive treatments or special needs, you may want to add the following recommendations:

 You certainly can mitigate some injuries before they happen (i.e. sunburn, blisters, infections, bug bites, etc.) by including preventative care and health maintenance supplies separately but with your first aid kit.

 PREVENTATIVE CARE & HEALTH MAINTENANCE SUPPLIES:

-Where can I get a first aid kit?
+Where can I get specialized first aid kits?

 Depending on size, each first aid kit has pretty much the same contents.
 Don’t forget to buy accordingly; relating to the activity and location where you will be camping.

 And if you’re into water sports or activities (i.e. swimming, kayaking, boating, fishing, etc.), stocking your first aid kit with topical antiseptic cleaners, waterproof bandages, wraps and tapes are a good idea.
 Or, you can purchase a first aid kit like below that is designed specific for water activities.

 You can buy pre-made first aid kits online, at most big box stores, pharmacies and even camping stores.
 They range in prices from five dollars to one hundred dollars; depending on how large they are and contents.
 You can also purchase pre-stocked kits that are designed for specific activities, such as hiking, camping or boating like I mentioned above.